membrane-io/membrane-driver-discord/README.md

-# Discord Driver
+# Discord Driver for Membrane

-This [driver](https://membrane.io) lets you interact with the Discord API through your Membrane graph.
+This [Membrane](https://membrane.io) driver lets you interact with the Discord API through your Membrane graph.

 To setup Discord driver follow steps: